toontown-site/Toontown-Library/Web Launcher (2002)/README.md

 Right now I'm using a modified SWF, the movie does work however the percent gets stuck.
 I am also missing a swf: messages.swf, that would complete the collection and make everything work almost exactly like in 2002.

-If you or anyone you know has any good Toontown artifacts from 2002-pre launch, or is willing to help me properly restore this, please contact my Discord at Jeeperpretzel#1190.
+If you or anyone you know has any good Toontown artifacts from 2002-pre launch, or is willing to help me properly restore this, please contact me.
 It would be greatly appreciated